NeuroTechX/learn.neurotechedu.com/pages/preprocessing.md

 ## 9. Artifact Correction

-Once preprocessing is done, the data should be clean enough to yield information about what regions of the brain are active, and what that activity is like. [(19)](#references)
+Artifact correction is meant to remove neural signals that are not useful for our analysis.
+However, these techniques often intersect with the techniques used to pick apart different contributions to a measured signal (Source Decomposition) and then estimate its localization in the brain (Source Localization).
+Thus, we will describe the techniques in concept, discuss their use in artifact correction, source localization and source decomposition, but only demo the artifact correction functionality.
+The basic assumption is that if two independent signals are statistically independent, so even if they are added together, one can separate contributions that are not predictive of each other (statistically independent) [(20 21 22 23 24)](#references).
+This is called Source Separation, and would be done with ICA, PCA, SSP or other methods.
+Once the signals are separated, they can be localized by fitting them to fixed oscillating dipoles (see section [9.4.
+Dipole Fit](#dipole-fit)). [(21 22)](#references) This is called Source Localization, and is often done with a Dipole Fit.

 ### 9.1.
 ICA (Independent Component Analysis)

 ICA is a technique that separates and localizes independent signals that have been added together.
 It was created for the cocktail party problem, in which you attempt to isolate a pertinent conversation from the noise of other conversations in, say, a cocktail party.
-The basic assumption is that if two independent signals are statistically independent, so even if they are added together, one can separate contributions that are not predictive of each other (statistically independent) [(20 21 22 23 24)](#references).
-Once the signals are separated, they can be localized by fitting them to fixed oscillating dipoles (see [section 9.4.
-Dipole Fit](#dipole-fit)). [(21 22)](#references)
+For Source Separation, ICA is generally considered the best, since it does not assume orthogonal or gaussian behavior of the individual signals, which are unreasonable assumptions that other techniques depend on.
+In any case, ICA still assumes that signals are static, and that separate signals are statistically independent, which may not be appropriate for some neural signals. [(20 23 24)](#references)
-Another common use is to separate components with an ICA to identify artifacts from eye movements or heartbeats.
+For Artifact Correction, ICA is used to separate components in order to identify artifacts from eye movements or heartbeats.
 These have characteristic shapes, and can often be identified automatically. [(28)](#references)
 This technique is generally considered the best, since it does not assume orthogonal or gaussian behavior of the individual signals, which are unreasonable assumptions that other techniques depend on. [(20 23 24)](#references)
 Applied to EEG and EMG, ICA is much more effective than its simpler counterpart, PCA (Principal Component Analysis), which assumes that all signals are orthogonal, and creates a succession of orthogonal base vectors where each vector will account for as much variance as possible. [(20)](#references)
 As a result, when using PCA the first vector is significantly larger in magnitude than all the subsequent vectors.
 When the signal to noise ratio (SNR) is low, important information in these subsequent vectors can get lost. [(24)](#references)
 ![](../images/pca-ica.png)